mvmijares/TrustNoOneGGJ2018/README.md

 ### There are three builds available
 `AlienThings.zip` is the build that was finished at the end of GGJ 2018.
-It requires 4 controllers to play `AlienThings v.Preview1.zip` is the build that a single person can view using the keyboard or a controller.
+It requires 4 controllers to play.

+`AlienThings v.Preview1.zip` is the build that a single person can view using the keyboard or a controller.
 The controls are:
 - The only downside is that the camera cannot be controlled as the human players.
 ```